 Instead, we dump in all the remaining liquid, give it a quick stir, and then close the pressure cooker.

-Then we bring the cooker up to low-pressure (usually about 10 psi on most pressure cookers), and then just let it go for 5 minutes.
+Then we bring the cooker up to low pressure (usually about 10 psi on most pressure cookers), and just let it go for five minutes.
 As soon as the time is up, you can quickly depressurize the cooker by running it under cold water (if it's not electric), or by using the pressure-release valve if it is electric.

 When you open the cooker, it won't look like a proper risotto at first.

-The photos here are in the electric cooker, so it was just a tad too soupy at first, but it only took a couple minutes to bring it together.
+The photos here are of the electric cooker, so it was just a tad too soupy at first, but it took only a couple minutes to bring it together.

-For even more flavor, I decided to make a small amount of brown butter with frizzled sage while the risotto cooks.
+For even more flavor, I decided to make a small amount of brown butter with frizzled sage while the risotto cooked.

-I set the fried sage leaves aside to use as a garnish, and drizzle the sage-infused brown butter into the risotto, followed by the maple-roasted squash pieces.
+I set the fried sage leaves aside to use as a garnish, and drizzled the sage-infused brown butter into the risotto, followed by the maple-roasted squash pieces.

-I finish the risotto with grated Parmesan cheese, which helps thicken the sauce just a bit more, then spoon it onto plates.
+I finished the risotto with grated Parmesan cheese, which helps thicken the sauce just a bit more, then spooned it onto plates.

 What you end up with is a risotto packed with layers of flavor.
-And whether clothes or food, isn't layering what fall is all about?
+And, whether we're talking about clothes or food, isn't layering what fall is all about?